gluoon8/commod/README.md

 1. Clone repository to your local host
 2. Use `make` or `make help` to see the available commands.
-3. Before starting a simulation, change your parameters in *XXXX* file
+3. Before starting a simulation, change your parameters in *namMD.nml* file
 4. To carry out the simulation, use `make run` and the program will be compiled and run.
 5. Data is generated in *.dat* files.
 If you want to generate figures, use `make plot`